-The Code Administrator does not provide dispute resolution and will only consider and record Code Complaints.
-The Code Administrator will keep a register of Code Complaints received and, where appropriate, support the resolution of complaints by providing a referral to an external independent dispute resolution service, observing the following:
+The Code Administrator is not a dispute resolution body.
+However, the Code Administrator will keep a register of certain types of complaints, and refer escalated complaints to an external independent dispute resolution service if appropriate, observing the following:

-- The Code Administrator will maintain a complaints management system, consistent with the principles above, detailing how Code Complaints can and should be made to the Code Administrator and how they will be handled. - The Code Administrator's system will include a Complaint Register that records the initiation, progress and resolution of complaints made to it. - The resident and operator must first have attempted to resolve the Code Complaint at the community or operator level before the Code Administrator will handle a complaint. - Escalated Code Complaints need to be made in writing to the Code Administrator. - In order to assist the resolution of complaints that cannot be considered by the Code Administrator, the Code Administrator may refer the parties to an external independent dispute resolution service.

-The intention is to assist the speedy and cost-effective resolution of complaints before escalating the matter to the relevant statutory authority.
+- The Code Administrator will maintain its own complaints management system, consistent with the principles above, detailing how complaints can and should be made to the Code Administrator and how they are handled. - The Code Administrator's system will include a Complaint Register that records the initiation, progress and resolution of complaints made to it. - The resident and operator must first have attempted to resolve the complaint at the community or operator level before the Code Administrator will handle a complaint. - Escalated complaints need to be made in writing to the Code Administrator.
+Certain types of complaints (such as resident-to-resident complaints) will not be accepted or recorded by the Code Administrator. - In order to resolve the complaint, the Code Administrator will facilitate the involvement of an external independent dispute resolution service for complaints that have met the Code Administrator's Policy and Procedures.
+The intention is to assist the speedy and cost-effective resolution of complaints, where possible, before escalating the matter to the relevant statutory authority. - The resident and operator (the "parties") must both agree to the selection of the independent dispute resolution service, which will be charged at the agreed commercial rates (if applicable) and the costs will be borne by the parties in an agreed ratio. - The Code Administrator will record the outcome of a dispute resolution process (subject to confidentiality provisions) but will not be a party to the process.
+Nor will it act as a mediator, agent or representative of the parties.

-- It is the responsibility of the resident and the operator (the "parties") to agree to the selection of the independent dispute resolution service, and the payment of any applicable costs. - The Code Administrator will not be a party to the process, nor will it act as a mediator, agent or representative of the parties. - The Signatory, subject to confidentiality provisions, will inform the Code Administrator of the outcome of the external independent dispute resolution process for the purpose of tracking complaints. - Nothing in the complaints management process prevents the resident or the operator from pursuing other avenues, including their own independent mediation, or their statutory rights, including making an application directly to the relevant statutory body.
+• Nothing in the complaints management process prevents the resident or the operator from pursuing other avenues, including their own independent mediation, or their statutory rights, including making an application directly to the relevant statutory body.
 This will be made clear to the parties.
 No part of the process can prejudice the rights of the parties.